anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 One strategy is to link the two sides together.
 In a **thread-together** press-fit bottom bracket, the cups still sit inside a press-fit shell, but the two sides thread into each other through the center.
 That turns two independent cups into a semi-joined assembly.
 This helps mitigate cups walking or moving independently, poor retention or creaking at the cup-frame interface and _some_ alignment issues.

 This doesn't fix a misshapen frame shell.
 If the bore is undersized or oval, the cups still get squeezed and the bearings still distort.
 That is exactly why the thread-together bottom bracket failed here.

-Going back to separate press-fit cups is a compromise.
-The cups have less structure tying them together, so they may be more prone to wear or creaking over time.
-But they also have a little more independence, and they are cheap, replaceable parts.
+Going back to separate press-fit cups is a compromise: the cups have less structure tying them together, so they may be more prone to wear or creaking over time, but they also have a little more independence, and they are cheap, replaceable parts.

 ## Headset

 The expander plug in a carbon steerer acts as both the headset preload anchor and internal support for the stem clamp.
 The plug should extend through the full clamping zone so the stem compresses the steerer against a supported internal surface.
 Too short, positioned too high, or not overlapping the stem clamp allows the stem to squeeze an unsupported section of carbon steerer.
 This can ovalize or crush the tube.
 Under braking, steering, sprinting, or impact loads, that damaged area can crack and fail.
-Major brands have issued recalls or service fixes around this type of failure mode, including Specialized’s Tarmac SL7 extended-expander recall and Canyon’s Speedmax CF V21 Aerostem steerer reinforcement recall.
+Major brands have issued recalls or service fixes around this type of failure mode, including Specialized's Tarmac SL7 extended-expander recall and Canyon's Speedmax CF V21 Aerostem steerer reinforcement recall.

 I replaced the original expander plug with a longer 55mm unit.
 The new plug extends past the full stem clamp zone and into the spacer stack.